Posts Tagged ‘Gladys Taber’

 April 12, 2022 Georg Joseph Kamel, William Kent, Gladys Taber, National Licorice Day, The Five Minute Garden by Laetitia Maklouf, and Clare Leighton

 Subscribe Apple | Google | Spotify | Stitcher | iHeart Support The Daily Gardener Buy Me A Coffee Connect for FREE!
-The Friday Newsletter | Daily Gardener Community Botanical History 1661 Birth of Georg Joseph Kamel (“CAH-mel”), Czech pharmacist, naturalist, and Jesuit missionary.
-Georg was born in Brno (pronounced “burr-no”), the city…
+The Friday Newsletter | Daily Gardener Community Botanical History On This Day 1661 Birth of Georg Joseph Kamel, Czech Jesuit missionary, pharmacist, and naturalist who spent much of his life in the Philippines.
+Kamel…

 Read MoreNovember 23, 2020 Fibonacci in the Garden, Nathaniel Ward, Alexander Anderson, Roald Dahl, Gladys Taber, The Farm by Ian Knauer, and How to Care for Your Poinsettia